meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 # dnsmasq (Network Manager) for Docker containers
 ## Background
-I trying to get this dnsmasq to work with docker I tried several methods.
+In trying to get this dnsmasq to work with docker I tried several methods.
 In the **dnsmasq_wrapper_alternative** folder is one is based on the one found here: [Using Dnsmasq with Ubuntu for VM web application testing](https://gist.github.com/magnetikonline/6236150).

 ## Setup
 Host computer is running Ubuntu 14.04.